ivanhanigan/spatiotemporal-multilevel-models/README.md

 # Spatiotemporal Regression Modelling

-This is an Open Notebook for my work on Spatiotemporal Regression Modelling tips and tricks.
+This is an Open Notebook for my work on Spatiotemporal Multilevel Modelling tips and tricks.

 Ivan Hanigan